 - A visit to a favorite place might also prompt happy memories and provide another opportunity to get out and about.

 Managing dementia behaviors in the elderly may be difficult.
 But it’s not an impossible task.
 Your words have the power to take control and dispel a major misunderstanding.
-Our advice would be to choose your words carefully.
+If you are thinking about how to motivate seniors with dementia, our advice would be to choose your words carefully.

 - Try to identify the behavior’s cause.